Toxe/cpp-cli-parser-examples/README.md

 # C++ CLI Arguments Parser Examples

 A quick repository to check out and compare a couple of C++ CLI arguments parser libraries.
+Note that these are example programs and the command line flags and options might not make sense on their own.

 ## Libraries